ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Methodology

-\paragraph{LoRA gradient with random projection.} The computation of gradients in our selection criterion is expensive and requires a large storage space.
-Specifically, the full gradient of the LLM is the same size as the LLM model weight and we need to calculate and store the gradients for all data points.
-To reduce both computational cost and storage requirement, we propose to use LoRA~\citep{hu2022lora} to obtain the gradient efficiently.
-However, the LoRA gradient is still $1-2\%$ percent of the full model weight which still requires a lot of storage and computation for our selection criterion.
+\para{LoRA gradient with random projection.} Computing gradients in our selection criterion is expensive and requires substantial storage.
+Specifically, the full gradient of the LLM is the same size as the LLM's weight matrix, and we need to compute and store gradients for all data points.
+To reduce both computational cost and storage requirements, we propose using LoRA~\citep{hu2022lora} to efficiently compute the gradient.
+However, the LoRA gradient is $1-2\%$ of the full model weight, which still requires substantial storage and computation for our selection criterion.
 Consequently, we apply random projection to further reduce the gradient to a fixed dimension.
-This random projection is justified by the Johnson-Lindenstrauss lemma~\citep{dasgupta2003elementary} which shows that the inner product of the original vector can be approximated by the inner product of the projected vector via random projection.
-Consequently, we can reduce both the computational and storage costs dramatically without sacrificing too much on the selection performance \citep{xia2024less} (as shown in~\cref{sec:experiments}).
+This random projection is justified by the Johnson-Lindenstrauss lemma~\citep{dasgupta2003elementary}, which shows that the inner product of the original vector can be approximated by the inner product of the projected vector via random projection.
+Consequently, we can reduce both computational and storage costs dramatically without sacrificing too much in selection performance (as shown in~\cref{sec:experiments}).
+Similar techniques have been used in~\citet{xia2024less}.
 The random projection also reduces the computational cost of the matrix inverse in $V_{t-1}$ in our selection criterion.

-\paragraph{Gradient normalization.} Existing work~\citep{xia2024less} has demonstrated that the LLM gradients will have lower magnitudes in their $l_2$ norms when the training data are longer in their length (i.e., sentence length).
+\para{Gradient normalization.} Existing work~\citep{xia2024less} has demonstrated that the LLM gradients will have lower magnitudes in their $l_2$ norms when the training data are longer in length (i.e., sentence length).
 This means if we use the selection criterion defined in~\cref{equ:uncertainty}, we will have a higher chance of selecting training data with shorter lengths.
-This is undesirable, especially for the application of question-answering in which humans may prefer medium to long answers that contain more elaboration on the response.
+This is undesirable, especially for question-answering applications, where humans may prefer medium- to long-form answers that provide more elaboration.
 To remedy this, we propose to normalize all the gradients to the unit norm (i.e., $l_2$ norm being $1$) before we use these gradients to calculate the selection criterion, consequently avoiding the criterion favoring shorter sentences.
 We have empirically shown the effectiveness of normalization before calculating the selection criterion in~\cref{sec:experiments}.